Opposition Bloc: 2014 parliamentary elections

 In September 2014 American lobbyist Paul Manafort was hired as an advisor to (former Manafort client) Viktor Yanukovych's former head of the Presidential Administration of Ukraine Serhiy Lyovochkin.
 Manafort was tasked with rebranding Party of Regions.
 Instead, he argued to help stabilize Ukraine, Manafort advised to create a new political party called Opposition Bloc.
 According to Ukrainian political analyst Mikhail Pogrebinsky "He thought to gather the largest number of people opposed to the current government, you needed to avoid anything concrete, and just become a symbol of being opposed".

 It was planned that the biggest party in the previous 2012 parliamentary elections, Party of Regions, would be part of the Opposition Bloc in the 2014 parliamentary elections.
 This alliance was to be led by Serhiy Tihipko.
 But he refused to do so because in his opinion in this alliance there were "people tainted by corruption and to put it mildly, unpatriotic".
 Tihipko then became leader of (the revived) Strong Ukraine.

 On 14 September 2014, the Party of Regions choose not to participate in the elections; it deemed the election lacking legitimacy because the residents of the Donbas could not vote in the election.
 Also on 14 September 2014, a forum took place in Kyiv with the banner "Peace.
 Stability.
-Revival", at the end of which Party of Development of Ukraine, Center All-Ukrainian Union, Ukraine – Forward!, Labour Ukraine, New Politic and "State neutrality" decided to take part in the 2014 parliamentary elections as Opposition Bloc.
+Revival", at the end of which Party of Development of Ukraine, Center All-Ukrainian Union, Ukraine – Forward!, Labour Ukraine, New Politics and "State neutrality" decided to take part in the 2014 parliamentary elections as Opposition Bloc.
 Many individual members of Party of Regions ended up as candidates of Opposition Bloc.
 Among them Yuriy Boyko, who headed the party's election list.
 Other main figures on this election list are Natalia Korolevska, Mykhailo Dobkin and Vadim Rabinovich.
 In September 2014 Boyko argued that Opposition Bloc does not represent parties, but consisted only of individual politicians.
 Boyko, Dobkin and Rabinovich all took part in the 2014 Ukrainian presidential election.
 In which they scored 0.19%, 3.03% and 2.25%.
 Korolevska and Boyko were both ministers in the second Azarov Government.
 Serhiy Lyovochkin was also a candidate of the party.
 Five members of Party of Regions were in the top 10 of the Opposition Bloc's electoral list.